ottome95/html-css-box-style-code-along-html-000/README.md

 }
 ```

 Save the CSS file and head back to the browser and refresh.
 You'll notice that the links are a bit jumbled.
-This is becuase we set them to `display: inline-block;` one thing to note about inline and inline-block elements are that white space around the characters is seen as a physical keyboard space the same as it is seen when you add spaces between words in a sentence; where as white space is ignored when surrounding block elements for example.
+This is because we set them to `display: inline-block;` one thing to note about inline and inline-block elements are that white space around the characters is seen as a physical keyboard space the same as it is seen when you add spaces between words in a sentence; where as white space is ignored when surrounding block elements for example.
 To fix this lets remove the keyboard space between the links in the nav bars of our pages.

 ```html
 <nav>